ylashin/jekyll-now/_posts/2017-01-25-my-blog-big-bang.markdown

 I followed the simple instructions on [Build A Blog With Jekyll And GitHub Pages](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) and inspired also by my Readify colleague [Mohamed Zaatar](http://mzaatar.github.io/#blog).

-In the next post I will do post on using TensorFlow to predict a textual description to an image and expose that as a usable SharePoint addin.
+NExt, I will do post on using TensorFlow to predict a textual description to an image and expose that as a usable SharePoint addin.

 Stay tuned :)

+Cover picture is attributed to : [Fabio Achilli](https://www.flickr.com/photos/travelourplanet/)